atan009/vimrc/README.md

 ###Plugin #5 - NERDtree:
 -------------------------
-NERDtree allows you to view your files and directories in the form of a tree.
-You can easily access your files by using the mouse or arrow keys this way.
-NERDtree allows you to bookmark directories/files, open selected file within a file, checkout different folders, etc.
+NERDtree allows you to view your files and directories in the form of a tree, bookmark directories/files, open selected files within a file, or checkout different folders.

 Command | Result
 --- | ---
 ctrl n | open NERDtree and view all files in tree form arrow keys | navigate between files and directories
  <ENTER> | read files or directories
 NERDTreeClose | close NERDtree

 ![NT2](http://i.imgur.com/rIwg8Wa.gif)